Epsilon-Lee/paper-jam/topics/ood-related-topics-and-generalization-mystery.md

 ### OOD and domain generalization methods

 - [An Empirical Investigation of Domain Generalization with Empirical Risk Minimizers](https://openreview.net/forum?id=Z8mLxlpSyrJ), `neurips2021`.
+  - _"Recent work demonstrates that deep neural networks trained using ERM can generalize under distribution shift, outperforming specialized training algorithms for domain generalization.
+The goal of this paper is to further understand this phenomenon"_
+  - _"Our investigation reveals that measures relating to the Fisher information, predictive entropy, and maximum mean discrepancy are good predictors of the ood generalization of ERM models"_
 - [Deep Stable Learning for Out-Of-Distribution Generalization](https://openaccess.thecvf.com/content/CVPR2021/papers/Zhang_Deep_Stable_Learning_for_Out-of-Distribution_Generalization_CVPR_2021_paper.pdf), `cvpr2021`
 - [LINDA: Unsupervised Learning to Interpolate in Natural Language Processing](https://arxiv.org/pdf/2112.13969.pdf), Dec.
 28 2021.
 - [Environment Inference for Invariant Learning](https://arxiv.org/pdf/2010.07249.pdf), `icml2021`. `environment inference`.